Carbon Monoxide Poisoning

 Carbon monoxide poisoning is the most common cause of injury and death due to poisoning worldwide. .

 (Toxic gases are measured in parts per million (ppm) 1% volume = 10,000 ppm).

 Ongoing user denial

 In 2012 user denial came to a head.
-Three men died in a matter related to carbon monoxide poisoning, in a caravan in Tasmania.
-Despite no Coroner’s report yet published, many posts appeared on caravan forums.
+Three men died in a matter related to carbon monoxide poisoning, in a travel trailer in Tasmania.
+Despite no Coroner’s report yet published, many posts appeared on travel trailer forums.
 They denied the cause of the deaths – yet came from people with no possible knowledge of what had occurred.
 Such denial still exists.

 Consequent to those deaths, the federal government established a ‘Gas Appliances (Carbon Monoxide) Safety Strategy’.
 Its purpose was to make people (particularly RV users) aware of the risks.